osquery/osquery/libraries/cmake/source/librdkafka/README.md

+# librdkafka library build notes

-# Linux
+## Linux

-## Common
+### Common

-Make sure you are working on a clean source folder
+Make sure you are working in a clean source folder:

 ```bash
 git reset --hard ; git clean -ffdx
 ```

-Make sure that libsasl2 is not enabled
+Make sure that `libsasl2` is not enabled:

 ```bash
 sed 's/set(WITH_SASL_CYRUS ON)/set(WITH_SASL_CYRUS OFF)/g' -i CMakeLists.txt
 sed -i '/list(APPEND BUILT_WITH "SASL_CYRUS")/d' -i CMakeLists.txt
 ```

-Integrate the osquery-toolchain in the main CMakeLists.txt file (see the following file in osquery: `cmake/toolchain.cmake`).
-Then configure the project.
+Integrate the osquery-toolchain in the main `CMakeLists.txt` file (see the following file in osquery: `cmake/toolchain.cmake`).
+Then configure the project:

 ```bash
 cmake \